Classification of E_0--Semigroups by Product Systems: Von Neumann case: Spatial Markov semigroups

 \section{Von Neumann case: Spatial Markov semigroups}

 The discussion of spatial Markov semigroups on a \nbd{W^*}algebra $\cB$ and their Hudson-Par\-tha\-sa\-rathy dilations, apart from the weaker topologies, is very similar to the \nbd{C^*}case.
-(The weaker topologies require different proofs, which we discuss in Appendix A.2.)
+(The weaker topologies sometimes require different proofs, which we discuss in Appendix A.2.)
 We even have the simplification that spatial Markov semigroups, here, turn out to have a spatial product system; see Theorem \ref{vNspthm}.
 (In the \nbd{C^*}case, we had only embedding into a spatial product system.)
 Thanks to the weaker topology, the results are applicable to a much wider (thus, more interesting) class of Markov semigroups.
-In fact, in the case $\cB=\sB(G)$ (for some Hilbert space $G$), we do not know examples of nonspatial Markov semigroups, except for nonspatial \nbd{E_0}semigroups or Markov semigroups that arise as tensor products with a nonspatial \nbd{E_0}semigroup.
-On the other hand, from Fagnola, Liebscher, and Skeide \cite{FLS05p,Ske05b} we know that the Brownian and Ornstein-Uhlenbeck semigroups on the commutative von Neumann algebra $L^\infty(\R)$ have nonspatial product systems.
+(In fact, in the case $\cB=\sB(G)$ we do not know examples of nonspatial Markov semigroups, except for Markov semigroups that arise as a tensor product of a Markov semigroup with a nonspatial \nbd{E_0}semigroup.
+Only recently, in Skeide \cite[Corollary]{Ske12} we could prove that Floricel \cite{Flo08} provides us with a proper type III Markov semigroup, provided we find a type III Arveson system that does not factor into a tensor product.
+Existence of such an Arveson sytem is likely, but unproved yet.
+On the other hand, we know from Fagnola, Liebscher, and Skeide \cite{FLS05p,Ske05b} that the Brownian and Ornstein-Uhlenbeck semigroups acting on the commutative von Neumann algebra $\cB=L^\infty(\R)\subset\sB(L^2(\R))$ have nonspatial product systems.
+In fact, their product systems do not contain a single nonzero element that would commute with the algebra.)

 We would like to mention that the discussion of the case $\sB(G)$ in Skeide \cite{Ske08p3}, actually, was inspired by the preparation of Section \ref{HuPaSEC} and the present section.
 But, while in \cite{Ske08p3} we used mainly well-known results about spatial \nbd{E_0}semigroups and spatial Arveson systems (that is, formulated with measurability conditions rather than continuity conditions), here we present a completely new treatment adapted to our notions of strong continuity.